igvteam/igv-reports/README.md

 pip install igv-reports
 ```

-igv-reports requires the package _pysam_ which should be installed automatically.
+igv-reports requires the package _pysam_ version 0.19.1 or greater, which should be installed automatically.
 However on OSX this sometimes
 fails due to missing dependent libraries.
 This can be fixed following the procedure below, from the pysam
 [docs](https://pysam.readthedocs.io/en/latest/installation.html#installation);
 _"The recommended way to install pysam is through conda/bioconda.